razgarabedi/Nginxify-Assist/README.md

 ## Deployment on Ubuntu with Nginx

+## Changing Admin Login Credentials

+The default login credentials for the admin page (`/mngr`) are `user: "admin"` and `password: "admin"`.

+**It is crucial to change these default credentials before deploying your application to a production environment.**

+To update the credentials, modify the `authCredentials` object in the `AuthContext` provider located in the file `src/app/(admin)/contexts/auth-context.tsx`.
+Change the values for `user` and `password` to your desired secure credentials.

 This section outlines the steps to deploy this NextJS application on an Ubuntu server using Nginx as a reverse proxy.

 **Prerequisites:**